Common buzzard: Habitat

 The common buzzard generally inhabits the interface of woodlands and open grounds; most typically the species lives in forest edge, small woods or shelterbelts with adjacent grassland, arables or other farmland.
 It acquits to open moorland as long as there is some trees for perch hunting and nesting use.
 The woods they inhabit may be coniferous, temperate broadleaf and mixed forests and temperate deciduous forest with occasional preferences for the local dominant tree.
 It is absent from treeless tundra, as well as the Subarctic where the species almost entirely gives way to the rough-legged buzzard.
 The common buzzard is sporadic or rare in treeless steppe but can occasionally migrate through it (despite its name, the steppe buzzard subspecies breeds primarily in the wooded fringes of the steppe).
 The species may be found to some extent in both in mountainous or flat country.
 Although adaptable to and sometimes seen in wetlands and in coastal areas, buzzards are often considered more of an upland species and neither appear to be regularly attracted to or to strongly avoid bodies of waters in non-migratory times.
 Buzzards in well-wooded areas of eastern Poland largely used large, mature stands of trees that were more humid, richer and denser than prevalent in surrounding area, but showed preference for those within 30 to 90 m of openings.
 Mostly resident buzzards live in lowlands and foothills, but they can live in timbered ridges and uplands as well as rocky coasts, sometimes nesting on cliff ledges rather than trees.
 Buzzards may live from sea level to elevations of 2000 m, breeding mostly below 1000 m but they can winter to an elevation of 2500 m and migrates easily to 4500 m.
 In the mountainous Italian Apennines, buzzard nests were at a mean elevation of 1399 m and were, relative to the surrounding area, further from human developed areas (i.e. roads) and nearer to valley bottoms in rugged, irregularly topographed places, especially ones that faced northeast.

-Common buzzards are fairly adaptable to agricultural lands but will show can show regional declines in apparent response to agriculture.
+Common buzzards are fairly adaptable to agricultural lands but can show regional declines in apparent response to agriculture.
 Changes to more extensive agricultural practices were shown to reduce buzzard populations in western France where reduction of "hedgerows, woodlots and grasslands areas" caused a decline of buzzards and in Hampshire, England where more extensive grazing by free-range cattle and horses led to declines of buzzards, probably largely due to the seeming reduction of small mammal populations there.
 On the contrary, buzzards in central Poland adapted to removal of pine trees and reduction of rodent prey by changing nest sites and prey for a time with no strong change in their local numbers.
-Extensive urbanization seems to negatively affect buzzards, this species being generally less adaptable to urban areas than their New World counterparts, the red-tailed hawk.
+Extensive urbanisation seems to negatively affect buzzards, this species being generally less adaptable to urban areas than its New World counterpart the red-tailed hawk.
 Although peri-urban areas can actually increase potential prey populations in a location at times, individual buzzard mortality, nest disturbances and nest site habitat degradation rises significantly in such areas.
 Common buzzards are fairly adaptive to rural areas as well as suburban areas with parks and large gardens, in addition to such areas if they're near farms.